mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 WaitQueue
 ---------

 A concept that represents pending requests for connections.
-When a thread requests a Connection from a Pool, the thread enters the Pool’s WaitQueue.
+When a thread requests a Connection from a Pool, the thread enters the Pool's WaitQueue.
 A thread stays in the WaitQueue until it either receives a Connection or times out.
 A WaitQueue has the following traits:

 -  **Thread-Safe**: When multiple threads attempt to enter or exit a WaitQueue, they do so in a thread-safe manner.
 -  **Ordered/Fair**: When connections are made available, they are issued out to threads in the order that the threads entered the WaitQueue.